martstr/mp-spdz-tutorial/README.md

 MP-SPDZ includes a tutorial, in the form of a particular source file in `Programs/source/`.
 Let's start by running it, to verify that it works (and to see that it is indeed really simple to run programs here).

-  1. Run `./compile.py tutorial`.
-You will see an output to tell you estimated characteristics of the program.
-The program will have two players cooperate to compute a number of simple functions.
-  2. The players need input.
+  1. First of all, the players need input.
 In some cases, we can provide it interactively, but for now, let's just provide input files.

          echo 1 2 3 4 > Player-Data/Input-P0-0
          echo 1 2 3 4 > Player-Data/Input-P1-0

   3. We can now run both parties within a single terminal window.
 Run

-         Scripts/mascot.sh tutorial
+         Scripts/compile-run.py -E mascot tutorial

+     You can inspect the Python file if you want.
+It does what we'd expect from the name: It parses any arguments, compiles the program into bytecode, and executes the over the default (here: 2) number of players using the [MASCOT protocol](https://eprint.iacr.org/2016/505.pdf).

      Again, you can inspect the shell file if you'd like.
-It will call `run-common.sh`, which essentially runs each player on their own port, using the [MASCOT protocol](https://eprint.iacr.org/2016/505.pdf).
+It will call `run-common.sh`, which essentially runs each player on their own port, using the .

 Hey, it works!
 (But, exactly *what* works?)

+> **Note:** Running a program was slightly simplified in MP-SPDZ 0.3.5.
+In earlier versions, we had to compile and execute in separate operations:
+>
+>     ./compile.py tutorial
+>     Scripts/mascot.sh tutorial
+>
+> Of course, these scripts are still available.

 ### The tutorial, step by step